FAQs

 Will I be in the room with my child?

-Therapy is most effective when children feel safe, independent, and able to express themselves freely.
-However, we understand that some children may need their caregiver with them at the start.
-We encourage gradual independence, but we will always follow the child’s lead and ensure they feel comfortable before transitioning to solo sessions.
+Therapy is often most effective when children feel safe, independent, and able to express themselves freely.
+However, it is recognised that some children may need a caregiver present at the start.

 How long does therapy take?

-Healing is a process, and there’s no magic wand or quick fix.
-Effective therapy requires engagement, commitment, and consistency.
-Some children benefit from short-term support, while others need longer-term intervention.
-We will regularly review progress and discuss the best path forward with you.
+Healing is a process, and there’s no quick fix.
+Effective therapy often involves engagement, commitment, and consistency over time.
+Some children may benefit from short-term support, while others may need longer-term input.

 Is therapy just talking?

-Not at all!
-At Collywobbles, therapy is interactive, creative, and engaging.
-Depending on the child’s needs, sessions may involve play, art, storytelling, movement, mindfulness, or structured therapeutic techniques.
-We use scientifically backed methods while ensuring therapy feels safe and approachable.
+Not at all.
+Therapy can be interactive, creative, and engaging.
+Depending on your child’s needs, sessions may involve play, art, storytelling, movement, mindfulness, or more structured therapeutic approaches.

 How do I know if therapy is working?

-Therapy isn't always a straight path—it can take time, and progress may not always be immediately obvious.
-However, over time, you may notice positive changes in your child’s emotions, behaviours, and coping skills.
-Regular feedback and open communication ensure we stay on the right track together.
+Therapy isn’t always a straight path — it can take time, and progress may not always be immediately obvious.
+Over time, you may begin to notice positive changes in your child’s emotions, behaviours, and coping skills.